 Most importantly, marine debris is preventable.
 This is where you come in!

 “We have to spread the word.
 We have to show the world what we’ve done.
 We have to make changes.
 We have to be the change.”

 What is “Creative Advocacy”?

 Advocacy is an activity by an individual or group that aims to influence decisions and change behavior.
 At Bow Seat Ocean Awareness Programs, we believe in the power of the creative arts to raise awareness of the marine debris problem in ways that inspire the public to take action.
 Access to facts, while important, does not alone inspire long-term, measurable behavior change.
-The creative expression of information through the arts is a powerful tool that taps into human emotions and speaks to personal beliefs, which is necessary to drive a widespread cultural shift away from our “throwaway culture” and toward one that values the health of our oceans.
+The creative expression of information is a powerful tool that taps into human emotions and speaks to personal beliefs, which is necessary to drive a widespread cultural shift away from our “throwaway culture” and toward one that values the health of our oceans.

 We encourage you to use the creative arts whenever possible throughout your campaign to educate your audience about reducing litter and marine debris.
 Consider how an informational brochure or poster, innovative media, or other art campaign can play an important role in meeting the goals of your campaign.

 Your primary responsibility as a sponsor is to provide your student or student group with advice and support throughout their advocacy campaign and to serve as an additional point of contact for the Bow Seat team.

 When your students register for the Competition, they will be asked to provide your name and email address.
 You will receive an email prompting you to sign an electronic Sponsor Letter of Commitment.
 This Letter is necessary for the students’ registration to be approved.